Electron Engine ™

 The EE31 board can be used with two gain factors, using the solder jumpers.

-For new to be designed amplifiers, it is very useful, to create already gain with a factor two, directly at the input.
-Unlike with tube or transistors, this gain is achieved noise free and hum free.
+For new designs, 1:2 is advised., This makes the following stage easier, or even the first tube can be eliminated.
+There is already gain with a factor two, directly at the input.
+Unlike with tube or transistors, this gain is achieved at the most sensitive point, noise free and hum free.

 Background Information